annibalvasconcellos/tidy_data/CodeBook.md

 ### Test files
 * X_test.txt - all features measurements
-* y_test.txt - activities for each measurement
+* y_test.txt - activities related to each measurement
 * subject_test.txt - subjects for each measurement

 ### Train files
 * X_train.txt - all features measurements
-* y_train.txt - activities for each measurement
+* y_train.txt - activities related to each measurement
 * subject_train.txt - subjects for each measurement